LF-Luis/MyLLM/README.md

 ### Pre-Training Data
 For pre-training data I looked at [Dolma](https://allenai.org/dolma) and [RedPajama-v2](https://www.together.ai/blog/redpajama-data-v2), but [build-nanogpt](https://github.com/karpathy/build-nanogpt) showed me that a smaller, more refined dataset is enough for a small project like this so I ended up using the [Fineweb-Edu (sample-10BT)](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) dataset.

+# Training LF_LLM-269M

+Training was done on 8 rented NVIDIA-A100-SXM4-80GB, hosted on [VESSL AI's](https://vessl.ai), I used their `PyTorch 2.3.1 (CUDA 12.1)` image for this project.

+The model trained on the 10 Billion Tokens (BT) of data for about 8 hours and 47 mins (from `20:28 2024-12-06 - 05:15 2024-12-07 UTC`).
+Each training step processed over 0.52 Million Tokens (MT) at around ~1698 ms (1.698 secs) per step.
+The throughput was around ~308,800 tokens processed per second.
+Fine detail of pretraining can be found in the logs: [pretraining_log.txt](./assets/pretraining_log.txt).

 # Results